 - 1. Remove the source of the problem. - 2.
 Cause the device to repeat the operation.
 This is done by sending the device the appropriate command from the device driver.
-Then the CIM Manager ignores the reported error because you have already corrected the problem for the device.
+Then the CIM Manager ignores the reported error because the problem for the device has already been corrected.